FATHIHIND/BriefProject-FrontEnd-/README.md

 This is a short project that i created from scratch to practice some Html/Css/JS/Bootstrap/Jquery

-This is the link of this project:
+This is the preview link of this project:

 https://briefproject.000webhostapp.com/